Gladys Willems

-Gladys Willems (born 4 January 1977 in Schoten, Belgium) is a Belgian compound archer.
+Gladys Willems (born 4 January 1977 in Schoten) is a Belgian compound archer.
 She has competed at the major World Archery Federation competitions, the World Cup, winning stage medals, and the World Archery Championships, winning a gold medal at the indoor championships.
 She set a world record of 149 for a 15-arrow round in 2011, a record which stood until broken by Sara López's first ever perfect round of 150 in 2013, and a FITA round world record of 1411 in 2007 in Lausanne.
 The highest world ranking she has achieved is 4, in 2007.